AE0ZW/adsb/README.md

 Edit the ```default.env``` file to show the lat/lon of the station and the serial number of the SDR dongle.
 If you only have one dongle then set the DEVICE_SN=0.

+To build the images and launch the containers, run

 ```
 docker compose up -d
 ```